-Parents will be asked during the settling in process whether they are any special requirements during the potty/toilet training procedure or whether there are any particular routines such as singing a familiar song, special words or actions.
+Parents will be asked whether they are any special requirements during the potty/toilet training procedure or whether there are any particular routines such as singing a familiar song, special words or actions.
 Any specific requests will be noted and followed.
 Parents are asked to supply their own wipes and pull ups in a bag with spare clothes on a daily basis.
-Parents will be informed at the end of the session if there have been any significant observations during toilet training, for example, runny faeces, strong urine etc.
+Parents will be informed at the end of the day if there have been any significant observations during toilet training, for example, runny faeces, strong urine etc.